Mental Health Resources for All

 Mental Health Care | Behavioral Health | Blue Cross NC

 It’s normal to experience ups and downs in life, but when your emotions or behaviors start to impact your relationships or your health, it’s time to act.
 Behavioral health concerns can strain your family, your job, even your finances.
 But you don’t have to go through it alone.
 Blue Cross and Blue Shield of North Carolina (Blue Cross NC) is here to help.
-Our nurse advocates, together with your primary care provider (PCP) and behavioral health providers in our network, are ready to give you the support you need to live your best life.
+Their nurse advocates, together with your primary care provider (PCP) and behavioral health providers in their network, are ready to give you the support you need to live your best life.

 Behavioral health is part of your total health, so take good care of yourself.
 And please reach out if you need support.
-Your team is ready and waiting

 • Need help finding an outpatient behavioral health care provider?
 Use Quartet.
 Quartet can quickly match you to care based on your Blue Cross NC plan, needs and preferences.